carlosmndzg/advent-of-code-2024/README.md

 ## Project Structure

-Each day's challenge will be in its own directory under the `src` folder.
+Each day's challenge will be in its own file under the `src/days` folder.
 For example:

 ```
 src/